hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    Scales the imported objects by 10 scene units until it reaches the size defined here.
    To disable set the *Size Constraint* to zero.

-Convert Measure
+Convert Units
-   Converts the measurement units from millimeters to meters.
+   Converts the scale of all objects to the scene unit length settings.
 Blender uses meter scale, but many 3ds files have millimeter unit scale, especially the ones exported from CAD applications.
+   If millimeters are expected to import, set the scene unit length settings to *Millimeters*.

 Apply Transform
    Applies object transformations after importing.
 If unchecked, all objects will stay at its origins.